 The editor for formatted text is not only used in web forms.
 It is also used in columns with formatted text and in descriptions for bases.
 With the version change, the editor has undergone three improvements:

 Tables can be inserted in the desired dimensions in no time thanks to a new wizard.
 This opens with a click on the "Insert table" button.
 Now drag the table to the desired dimension and click again.
-The table with the selected proportions is then inserted at the cursor position.
-Until now, SeaTable always inserted new tables as 2×2 tables, which then required clicks and manual addition of further rowsand columns.
+The table with the selected proportions will then be inserted at the cursor position.
+Until now, SeaTable always inserted new tables as 2×2 tables, which then required clicks and manual addition of more rows and columns.

 Navigation in tables is also easier from now on.
 As of SeaTable 2.8, the editor supports navigation with TAB and SHIFT + TAB.
 According to the general convention, the cursor jumps to the next cell with TAB; SHIFT + TAB lets the editor jump to the previous cell.